JakuWorks/Scratches-Python/README.md

 ## Other Information
 There is additional information inside each Scratch

-All scratches are located in the `./src` directory of this repository
+All scratches are located in the `./src` directory of this repository.